purplemonkeymad/PurpleDevTools/README.md

 # PurpleDevTools

 Powershell Development tools for module production.
-These are to help with creating a module it's self or fleshing out features on functions.
+These are to help with creation of module itself or for fleshing out features on functions.

 ## Commands